Matthew 7:1: Analysis

-Morris states it is an attack on the hasty and unfair judgments, and as the further verses show it is also an attack on the hypocrites who criticize others while ignoring their own faults.
-A wide array of forms of judging are presented favourably elsewhere in the New Testament.
-The decisions of legal court are seen as valid, the censoring of erroneous believers appears throughout the Bible, and the need for self judgment frequently praised.
+Leon Morris states it is an attack on the hasty and unfair judgments, and as the further verses show it is also an attack on the hypocrites who criticize others while ignoring their own faults.
+A wide array of forms of judging are presented favourably elsewhere in the New Testament: the decisions of legal courts are seen as valid, the censoring of erroneous believers appears throughout the Bible, and the need for self judgment frequently praised.
 Some Christians do not accept this view.
 Some interpreters see this verse as an attack on the judicial powers of the state and the church and a call for radical egalitarianism.
 This view was embraced by many Anabaptist groups.
-As Luz notes this verse also had an important impact on the theology of asceticism and monasticism.
-Rather than judge those in the world some Christian thinkers have argued that it is better to withdraw from it.
+As Luz notes, this verse also had an important impact on the theologies of asceticism and monasticism: rather than judge those in the world some Christian thinkers have argued that it is better to withdraw from it.